undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-What is different — what earns Salento its place on a slow-travel platform — is the interior, and the shoulder months that bookend the summer surge.
-Fifteen kilometres inland from the Adriatic, the Grecìa Salentina is a cluster of nine villages — Calimera, Martano, Castrignano dei Greci, Corigliano d'Otranto, Melpignano, Soleto, Sternatia, Zollino and Martignano — where the Griko language, a variety of Greek with roots in Byzantine and Magna Graecia settlement, has been spoken continuously for centuries.
-UNESCO classifies Griko as severely endangered; Italian law has recognised its speakers as an ethnic and linguistic Greek minority since 1999.
-Most active speakers are elderly.
-The villages themselves are quiet, unhurried and almost entirely bypassed by package tourism.
+Fifteen kilometres inland from the Adriatic, people still speak a kind of Greek.
+The Grecìa Salentina is a cluster of nine villages (Calimera, Martano, Castrignano dei Greci, Corigliano d'Otranto, Melpignano, Soleto, Sternatia, Zollino and Martignano) where the Griko language, a variety of Greek with roots in Byzantine and Magna Graecia settlement, has been spoken continuously for centuries.
+UNESCO classifies Griko as severely endangered.
+Italian law has recognised its speakers as an ethnic and linguistic Greek minority since 1999, and most active speakers are elderly.
+Package tourism passes the villages by almost entirely.

-Lecce, the provincial capital, is one of the finest baroque cities in Europe — its honeyed pietra leccese limestone carved into facades of extraordinary intricacy.
-Off-season (October through May), it functions as a real Puglian city, not a set; restaurants are local, prices are local, and the churches are not timed-entry queues.
+Lecce, the provincial capital, is one of the finest baroque cities in Europe, its honeyed pietra leccese limestone carved into facades of extraordinary intricacy.
+From October through May it functions as a real Puglian city, not a set.
+Restaurants are local.
+Prices are local.
+The churches are not timed-entry queues.

 ---